- Search The Registry

 - My Account

-From Harrison County, MO., Robert Thomas Kerlin’ parents were from Kentucky, owners of several small farms.
+From Harrison County, MO., Robert Thomas Kerlin’s parents were from Kentucky, owners of several small farms.
 They raised and sold Berkshire Hog and Southdown Sheep.
-Confederate properties were seized as a result of the American Civil War and his family suffered a considerable loss but retained their land.
+Confederate properties were seized due to the American Civil War, and his family suffered a considerable loss but retained their land.
 After his father died in 1874, 8-year-old Kerlin worked the family farms.
-Attending school part time, he attained his license to teach at the Albany Public School in 1884.
+Attending school part-time, he attained his license to teach at the Albany Public School in 1884.

-His higher education pursuits began with the Central college in Fayetteville, MO in English, Philosophy and History.
-He finished his degrees at Harvard, Johns Hopkins Universities by 1906.
+His higher education pursuits began with the Central college in Fayetteville, MO, in English, Philosophy, and History.
+He finished his degrees at Harvard and Johns Hopkins Universities by 1906.
 He was an early influence on the career of Naomi Long Madgett and others.
-Kerlin was a professor of English at Missouri Valley College, Southwestern University, State Normal School at Farmville and Virginia Military Institute.
-After the Reconstruction Era, Black sharecroppers in Elaine Arkansas took issue with wage shortages from white businessmen.
-They also wanted to join the Progressive Farmers and Household Union of America, neither request was granted.
-In September, 1919 the Elaine Race Riot occurred.
+Kerlin was a professor of English at Missouri Valley College, Southwestern University, State Normal School at Farmville, and Virginia Military Institute.
+After the Reconstruction Era, Black sharecroppers in Elaine, Arkansas, took issue with wage shortages from white businessmen.
+They also wanted to join the Progressive Farmers and Household Union of America, but neither request was granted.
+In September 1919, the Elaine Race Riot occurred.

-He published and “Open Letter to the Governor of Arkansas” in The Nation Magazine.
-This was because ninety-two Blacks we’re sentenced to life in prison or death following the riot.
-Six Blacks were sentenced to death from the riot by governor Thomas McRae.
-In Dr. Kerlin’s letter he urged the governor to “take the matter into his private chamber and give it an hour’s consideration, as before the Eternal Judge.”
-By quoting the bible, the Magna Carta and the Bill of Rights, Kerlin hoped to dissuade the governor from executing the prisoners on June 10, 1921.
+He published an “Open Letter to the Governor of Arkansas” in The Nation Magazine.
+This was because ninety-two Blacks were sentenced to life in prison or death following the riot.
+Six Blacks were sentenced to death for the riot by governor Thomas McRae.
+Dr. Kerlin’s letter urged the governor to “take the matter into his private chamber and give it an hour’s consideration, as before the Eternal Judge.”
+By quoting the bible, the Magna Carta, and the Bill of Rights, Kerlin hoped to dissuade the governor from executing the prisoners on June 10, 1921.
 Kerlin was fired for writing and sending this letter.

-Despite his termination Kerlin continued to play a major role in civil rights in Virginia and the south.
-After his termination for VMI, Kerlin taught at the State Normal School in West Chester, PA. from 1922 to 1927.
-Also, during that time, he taught English Literature at the Pennsylvania Labor college and at Lincoln University, PA.
+Despite his termination, Kerlin continued to play a major role in civil rights in Virginia and the south.
+After his termination for VMI, Kerlin taught at the State Normal School in West Chester, PA., from 1922 to 1927.
+Also, during that time, he taught English Literature at the Pennsylvania Labor College and Lincoln University, PA.
 Dr. Robert T. Kerlin died on March 15, 1950.